grnadav/css2js/readme.markdown

 ## Things missing
 There are a couple of features I wish were here (via contribution say... ;) )

-1. NodeJS support - enable loading css2js as Node module, and provide parameters not via arguments
+1. ~~NodeJS support - enable loading css2js as Node module, and provide parameters not via arguments~~ (added 0.1.0)
-2. CommonJS template - Both auto-runnable and inject() function
+2. ~~CommonJS template - Both auto-runnable and inject() function~~ (added 0.1.0)
 3. Tests - :(
+4. Grunt task for easier use with your Grunt projects